tcsresearch/TarMonster-beta/README.md

 - Finish implementation of config file split.
 - Add Gzip functionality.
 - Add BackupFileName increments (Currently as 20230419; needs to be 20230419-1 and increment with each backup that day.)
-- Check for new releases after upgrading so as to rerun the DoUpgrade function again.
+- [ For EspoCRM] Check for new releases after upgrading so as to rerun the DoUpgrade function again.